Rogers Hometown Hockey tours across Canada and stops in different communities across the country. In 2022 it was at the Shipyards in North Vancouver.

 Sunday Events Schedule

-The following was the schedule of events taking place along 1st Street on April 24th in 2022:
+The following was the schedule of events that took place along 1st Street on April 24th in 2022:

 - 11:00 am – Live Music with Kadooh (Main Stage)